JRadomyski/Adent/README.md

 # Adent-Siedlce

-This repository contains the source code for the Adent-Siedlce project.
-The project is a web application for managing and booking appointments at the Adent-Siedlce dental clinic.
+This repository contains the source code for the Adent-Siedlce project of a dental clinic.

 ## Technologies